 Another nice thing is that there’s a Spain Spanish version and a Latin American Spanish version, so it covers everyone’s needs!
 Their website features vocabulary sheets as well as the full text of each news story (plus additional paid content).
 There are hundreds and hundreds of episodes, so you won’t run out of content any time soon as long as you don’t mind listening to “old” news.

 (04/07/2018 update) It seems that the Spanish podcast “News in Slow Spanish” now offers mainly paid content.
 A subscription to their content library is quite pricy (currently about $23/month).
-That said, you can still listen to their podcast for free, and the app as well as the official website have short introductions and explanations of Spanish news for free.
+That said, you can still listen to their podcast for free, and the app as well as the official website both have short introductions and explanations of Spanish news for free.
 Their free content may be enough to review your Spanish… at least it’s a good place to start.

 Latino: iOS Podcast / Android app – Spain: iOS / Android – Spain, Advanced: iOS – Website